 Myth #10: You can avoid wearing gloves if you are allergic to latex.

-- Truth: Individuals that have a latex allergy should wear a synthetic alternative (e.g. neoprene, nitrile or vinyl gloves).
+- Truth: Individuals with latex allergies should wear a synthetic alternative (e.g. neoprene, nitrile or vinyl gloves).

 Myth #11: It is not important to regularly clean your PPE.

 - Truth: You must clean your PPE every time after you use it, and this should be done according to the manufacturer’s instructions.
-If you damage your PPE, you must report it immediately to the respective manager so it can be replaced.
+If you damage your PPE, you must report it immediately to the respective manager so the PPE can be replaced.

 Myth #12: As long as you wear PPE, your safety is guaranteed.